 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8)

 Due to increasing globalization, reaching the nations may not require a plane ticket for many college students.
 The reality is that the nations have been brought together through work, education, and perhaps even religion.
-Even at my relatively small Baptist university, I have friends who speak different languages, come from different cultures, and hold different beliefs.
-When I spend time around them, I am able to learn from my international brothers and sisters and be a witness to those who don’t know Jesus.
+Even at my relatively small Baptist university, I have friends who speak different languages.
+They come from different cultures, and hold different beliefs.
+When I spend time around them, I am able to learn from my international brothers and sisters.
+I am a witness to those who don’t know Jesus.

 While there is value in this kind of domestic cultural immersion, there is something unique about going overseas and spending time in a cross-cultural environment.

 Seasoned mobilizer and former professor Jeff Lewis put it well when he said,